sudoskys/BiliBiliVideoToMusic/README.md

 ⚠ Do not push super long videos (>10min) to avoid risks

+⚠ Please do not deploy directly on the Github Action service, the yml of this repository is used for task flow usability testing

 ⚠ Liunx deploys RSS push see music.yml, the variables need to be configured manually.

 ## Start